alexellis/blog.alexellis.io/posts/2025-08-18-n100-mini-computer.md

 Sensor 2:     +55.9°C  (low  = -273.1°C, high = +65261.8°C)
 ```

-When I start up the 3x VMs running a mostly idle K3s cluster with OpenFaaS installed, the temperatures increase a little:
+An hour after starting up the 3x VMs running a mostly idle K3s cluster with OpenFaaS installed, the temperatures increase only a little.
+The 15m load average at that point is surprisingly low at 0.77.

 ```bash
 coretemp-isa-0000